-Be sure to read the reviews and look at the photos carefully to have a good understanding of the room or home that you will be renting.
-Also be aware of New York City regulations regarding owners who are in the business of renting property.
+Be sure to read reviews and carefully review the photos to understand the room or home you will be renting.
+Also, be aware of New York City regulations regarding owners who are in the business of renting property.
 The rules are stringent and consumer friendly.
 The intent of recent rules is to ensure the physical and financial safety of city visitors.

 Seafarers and International House

 Another affiliated hotel is the Seafarers and International House, with guesthouse accommodations for sea-bound travelers and sojourners.
 Are you a sojourner?
 Merriam-Webster defines the term as relating to someone with a temporary place to stay.

 As sojourners, we can enjoy a basic room with a bed and desk, which is acceptable for short-term stays.
 Some rooms have a shared hallway bath.
 For those on a budget, this is an excellent choice for an overnight stay.
 This hotel at the corner of East 15th Street and Irving Place in Manhattan is a mission of the Evangelical Lutheran Church in America.